p-to-q/.github/profile/README.md

 Our singular focus means no distraction by management overhead or product cycles.

-or talk to us if you are interested in the arrow.
+or talk to us if you are interested in the arrow `→`.